Creating Rubrics Through Negotiable Contracting and Assessment

 Creating the Rubric

 The rubric is an important element of using negotiable contracting for formal assessment.
 (Pate, Homestead, and McGinnis 1993).
-A rubric is a carefully designed rating chart that is drawn up jointly by teacher and students.
+Creating rubrics is a rating chart that is drawn up jointly by teacher and students.
 Along one side of the rubric are listed the criteria that the teacher and students decide are the most important ideas to be mastered in the lesson.
 Across the top of the rubric are listed the rankings that will be used to assess how well students understand each of those criteria.
 The rubric also indicates how much importance should be given to each criterion, based on its importance to the overall lesson.
 Within each ranking, there also may be numerical gradations, depending on whether a student performs on the higher or lower level of that category.
 Unlike a traditionally assigned, generalized number or letter grade, the rubric serves as an in-depth “report card” for a lesson, unit, or project.

 Mrs. Martha Polin assigned her students the task of creating a mural along with an explanation from a historical novel that they read.
 Before they began any work on the murals, she arranged the class in cooperative learning groups and asked them to consider, “If you were me, what qualities would you look for in deciding how to grade each mural?
 Come up with six criteria that you would look for.”
 After allowing time for discussion, Mrs. Polin asked each group to rank the qualities they had selected in order of importance, from most important to least important.